 In fact, the letters speak predominately of the petitioner's value as an excellent cellist to the regional musical community in Connecticut or his past acclaim in Poland.
-Symphony Orchestra, states that the petitioner is "indispensable" to the orchestra and that his presence "adds prestige to New Haven and the State of Connecticut."
-Music Director of Orchestra New England, states that the petitioner is "one of the most important cellists in the area of Connecticut... [and] an important part of music-making in Connecticut."
+Steven Thomas, also a cellist with the New Haven Symphony Orchestra, states that the petitioner is "indispensable" to the orchestra and that his presence "adds prestige to New Haven and the State of Connecticut."
+James Sinclair, Music Director of Orchestra New England, states that the petitioner is "one of the most important cellists in the area of Connecticut... [and] an important part of music-making in Connecticut."
 Seven of the eight letters in the record are written by colleagues of the petitioner who work principally in Connecticut.
 The remaining letter is written by a Danish colleague who has performed with the petitioner in Connecticut and New York.